 First-Year Student Application Process

 To be considered for certain programs and receive numerous benefits, students must follow the established timelines and important dates listed above.
-Admission to the University of New Haven is extremely competitive and early applications are encouraged due to limited space in many of our 100 degree programs.
+Admission to the University of New Haven is competitive and early applications are encouraged for priority consideration of admission and merit scholarships.

-Our admissions staff begins reviewing applications for the fall semester on September 1 on a rolling basis, even for students applying Early Decision or Early Action.
+Our admissions staff reviews applications for admission on a rolling basis, even for students applying Early Decision or Early Action.
 Students should expect to receive a decision on their completed application no later than 4-6 weeks of when their application is complete.

 All first year candidates for undergraduate admission must submit the following:

 - $50 Application Fee

 - Official High School Transcript (Unofficial are acceptable to complete the application process, but official transcripts will be required for enrolling students.)

 - Essay (250-650 words; the Common App essay meets this requirement)